-Beckmann: “I just think this would be a great loss to our city, the psychological sports equivalent of demolishing the Hudson’s building, or seeing an automaker go out of business.
-No one ever thought those were possibilities either but one has come to fruition and the other may not be far behind.
-No one’s life would change if the Thanksgiving Day game went away, but it would strike another blow to our psyche because the game has always identified Detroit as being special on that day.”
+Beckmann: “I just think this would be a great loss to our city, the psychological sports equivalent of demolishing the Hudson’s building, or seeing an automaker go out of business… No one’s life would change if the Thanksgiving Day game went away, but it would strike another blow to our psyche because the game has always identified Detroit as being special on that day.”

 As a Lions player who played in this game, must one get pumped to suit up on Turkey Day?

 Bradley: “This game is always circled on our schedule.
 No matter who we played we wanted to show that we can compete and play with the best of them.
-Even this year, the Lions will be ready…you can take that to the bank!”
+The Lions will always be ready…you can take that to the bank!”

 Beckmann: “Over the years, I’ve heard plenty of players complain about the short week or preparation and less time to get over injuries from the previous game.
 But almost universally, players loved playing in the game because they knew the rest of the league and the rest of the country was watching.
 They also knew there was a great meal waiting afterwards, and a longer recuperation period before the next game.”